In 1852, Frederick Douglass asked us to define what freedom is to a Black American.

 — David Faulds, curator of rare books and literary manuscripts

 In A Red Record, civil rights journalist Ida B. Wells uncovered the psychological intentions of lynchings as a way to suppress and control African American communities.
 Wells’ investigative research inspired studies that focused on addressing the impact on mental health in the Black community and racial disparities in the criminal justice system.
-A rare copy of the 1895 pamphlet is one of the treasures at The Bancroft Library, a donation from Leon Litwack, a Pulitzer Prize-winning historian and past chair of Berkeley’s Department of History.
+A rare copy of the 1895 pamphlet is one of the treasures at The Bancroft Library, a donation from Leon Litwack, the late Pulitzer Prize-winning historian and former chair of Berkeley’s Department of History.
 Along with A Red Record, David Faulds, Bancroft’s curator of rare books and literary manuscripts, introduced Phillis Wheatley's Poems on Various Subjects, Religious and Moral.
 The work, originally released in 1773, is the first published book of poetry by an African American author.
 Faulds also highlighted the rare portrait of Wheatley on the inside title page of her manuscript, noting it’s the only known work by the enslaved African American artist Scipio Moorhead.
 These unique materials are among the 3,000-plus printed items at Bancroft that contain Black history, including works by previously enslaved authors, Faulds said.

 ‘We need to celebrate the possibilities that transcend slavery.’

 — Ula Taylor, professor and chair of African American studies